 What does this mean for HEALTHY dairy food lovers?

 Well, it doesn’t mean that you can go out and indulge your love of cheese-topped pizzas and other junk food that contains dairy.
 But you can probably buy that bottle of full-fat milk instead of the low-fat one.
 Or add a dollop of cream to your coffee without feeling an inordinate amount of guilt!
 Likewise, you can begin to enjoy cheese again without feeling like every mouthful is stocking up your adipose tissues.
 Ditto for the full fat yoghurts.
 In fact, including full fat dairy as part of a healthy balanced diet is definitely the way to go.
 It’s the pairing it up with unhealthy food choices that’s the problem.
+And in order to be suitable for a hair transplant in Turkey, you are required to be on a healthy diet.

 Unfortunately, 80 odd years of indoctrination is hard to overcome!
 This is why you’ll still find many government health authorities continuing to ‘warn’ about the dangers of eating saturated fats and recommending low-fat dairy products.